Golu Hadawatha: Plot

 The first half of the film depicts the story through the eyes of Sugath and the next half the audience see the story through the eyes of Dhammi.
 Damayanthi "Dhammi" Kariyawasam (Anula Karunathilaka) is a mischievous school girl.
 Sugath Weerasekara (Wickrama Bogoda) is a shy and introverted boy who is new to Dhammi's school.
 He is quiet and gifted at schoolwork.
 Dhammi is immediately attracted to him and they become friends.
 The friendship eventually develops into a special relationship.

 Sugath, who has lost his parents when he was very young, has a brother who is attending university.
 He tells his brother, Sarath (Wijeratne Warakagoda) about his relationship with Dhammi.

 On the day of the final exam, Dhammi tells Sugath not to keep any further hopes about her.

 Sugath is heartbroken and comes home to meet Sarath.
 In the meantime, he passes his exams with flying colors and Sarath marries Champa (Sriyani Amarasena), who is willing to accept Sugath as her own brother.

 But Sugath is unable to forget Dhammi, and keeps thinking about her and begins to drink heavily to alleviate his pain.
 He also loses his job as a teacher and leaves the home he shares with his brother's family.

-One day, Dhammi comes to meet Sugath and reveals the secret for her sudden change.
+One day, Dhammi comes to meet Sugath and reveals the secret for her sudden change of heart.
 She tells Sugath that she loved him despite knowing that she would never have the chance to become his wife.
 She begs for forgiveness from him for playing with his feelings and asks him to change for her sake.
 Dejected, Sugath returns home, broken-hearted.